claudiarichardxx/Decoding-Personality-Types-from-Text-using-Myers-Briggs-Dimensions/README.md

 pip install -r requirements.txt
 ```
 # Quickstart
 The following script can also found in usage.ipynb.
 A sample run on google colab can be found in colab_run.ipynb.
-The main.py file has a tkinter GUI (It **cannot be run on Codespace** but can be run on the local system.).
+The main.py file has a tkinter GUI (It **cannot be executed on Codespace** but can be executed on the local system.).
 We suggest running the notebook file for a test run.
 ```
 from IPython.display import display, HTML from pipeline import Pipeline